01 Mar Random International – Rain Room

 I am so pleased to have seen this installation art piece earlier this week – Random International – Rain Room at the Barbican Centre in London.
 The video footage from the installation art in the interview at the bottom of this post is just stunning and I was a little disappointed to have missed the last dance performance of the exhibition that day before I was due to go down.
 I’ve been enjoying contemporary dance for years now and haven’t really been to see any since our daughter was born nearly 5 years ago, so this was a shame.

-I arrived at 9.30am as I knew the Barbican opened at 9am; I had heard the queuing time was anything from 2-6 hours!
-I thought I was being clever getting there early but then realised when I saw the 50 people already waiting there that the actual exhibition didn't open until 11am and I had probably a 90 minute wait as least.
+I arrived at 9.30 am as I knew the Barbican opened at 9 am; I had heard the queuing time was anything from 2-6 hours!
+I thought I was being clever getting there early but then realized when I saw the 50 people already waiting there that the actual exhibition didn’t open until 11 am and I had probably a 90-minute wait as least.
 Bring on the coffee and croissants and a comfy seat on the floor – I have never queued like this for an art exhibition in my life!
 I am told folk regularly do so in the Netherlands.

 I felt a bit impatient waiting to get in and thought before I entered that perhaps they should have a limit on the time that is spent in the installation.
 However, once in there I didn’t want to leave and that was actually really good to be left to wander in and out and just stand there to contemplate.

 It was well worth the 2 hours wait, some contemplation going on in the queue too!
 I would thoroughly recommend it and it’s on only until 3 March so you’d better hurry if you want to catch it.
 Get there early as the queue closes some 4-5 hours before the exhibition closes each day to allow everyone to go through – crazy!

 Following on from a recent post on video art I made some beautiful video footage of the water falling and bouncing off the ground.
 I intend to use it in a piece I am developing…watch this space.